ncbi/robotframework-pageobjects/README.md

         Title Should Be  Apple
         [Teardown]  Close Google

-Here's a regular, unittest test case using the same page object:
+This shows you can write the same test, using the same page object libraries outside of Robot, using, for example, Python's unittest module:

     import unittest
     import google